kantord/LibreLingo/README.md

 ## Using LibreLingo

 ### Web app
-LibreLingo offers an official [web app](https://librelingo.app/), which is very lightweight and written in Javascript using svelte framework and pouchDB by the way, to try out LibreLingo courses interactively right in your browser, no installation required!
+LibreLingo offers an official [web app](https://librelingo.app/), which is very lightweight and written in Javascript using Svelte framework and pouchDB by the way, to try out LibreLingo courses interactively right in your browser, no installation required!

 #### Features
 * :bow_and_arrow: practice using interactive exercises